dd32/td-gh-ex/README.txt

 #####################################################################

-1. Extract the file "atahualpa374.zip", "atahualpa.zip" or similar
+1. Extract the file "atahualpaXXX.zip", "atahualpa.zip" or similar
 on your desktop computer, i.e. with WinZip or 7-zip

 This will create a directory named atahualpa (or atahualpaXX) with many